bassixt/Branch_prediction_whats_left/README.md

 sudo /etc/init.d/xinetd stop
 sudo /etc/init.d/xinetd start
 ```
+Using this connection between host system and guest system it is possible to transfer cross-compiled benchmark on Qemu and run it.

 ## About Dhrystone <a name="About_Dhrystone"></a>
 Dhrystone is a synthetic computing benchmark program developed in 1984 by Reinhold P. Weicker intended to be representative of system (integer) programming.
 The Dhrystone grew to become representative of general processor (CPU) performance.
 With Dhrystone, Weicker gathered meta-data from a broad range of software, including programs written in FORTRAN, PL/1, SAL, ALGOL 68, and Pascal.
 He then characterised these programs in terms of various common constructs: procedure calls, pointer indirections, assignments, etc. From this he wrote the Dhrystone benchmark to correspond to a representative mix.
 It is written in C language.
 [Wikipedia](https://en.wikipedia.org/wiki/Dhrystone).